dotnet/machinelearning/docs/building/windows-instructions.md

   * .NET Framework 4.6 Targeting Pack
   * Windows Universal CRT SDK

+#### Visual Studio 2019 - Cross compilation for ARM

+If you want to cross compile for arm you will also need from the 'Individual components' section:
+  * MSVC v142 - VS 2019 C++ ARM build tools
+  * MSVC v142 - VS 2019 C++ ARM64 build tools

 ## Building Instructions

 In order to fetch dependencies which come through Git submodules the following command needs to be run before building: `git submodule update --init`.